Fluvanna County, Virginia: History

 While no Civil War battles were fought in Fluvanna, Union soldiers burned mills and bridges and damaged the James River and Kanawha Canal to disrupt traffic and commerce.
+On March 10, 1865, Union forces skirmished with local home guard at Palmyra, resulting in the death of one Fluvanna man.
+Other minor skirmishing also took place near Columbia.
 During the American Civil War more than 1,200 of the county's citizens served in the Confederate forces.
 Its citizens served in infantry, cavalry, and artillery units during the war, including the Fluvanna Artillery.
+Two companies, the Fluvanna Hornets and the Fluvanna Rifle Grays, formed as Companies F and K of the 44th Virginia Infantry.
+Another company, the Fluvanna Rifle Guard, formed as Company C of the 14th Virginia Infantry.
+Other Fluvanna men served in the 19th Virginia Infantry, 22nd Virginia Infantry Battalion, 46th Virginia Infantry, 57th Virginia Infantry, the 5th Virginia Cavalry, and the 1st Virginia Reserves Battalion, and several other regiments and battalions.

 The canal was repaired after the war, but traffic never returned to pre-war levels, as railroads were being constructed throughout the state and were more efficient.
 After many years of trying to compete with the ever-expanding railroad network, the James River and Kanawha Canal was conveyed to a new railroad company by a deed dated March 4, 1880.
 Railroad construction workers promptly started laying tracks on the towpath.
 The new Richmond and Allegheny Railroad offered a water-level route from the Appalachian Mountains just east of West Virginia near Jackson's River Station (now Clifton Forge) through the Blue Ridge Mountains at Balcony Falls to Richmond.
 In 1888 the railroad was leased, and later purchased, by Collis P. Huntington's Chesapeake and Ohio Railway.

 Fork Union Military Academy (FUMA) was initially founded as Fork Union Academy in October 1898 by Dr. William E. Hatcher, a prominent local Baptist minister.
 The first class had 19 boys and girls.
 In 1902, the academy took on a military structure to provide organization, discipline, and physical development for the boys of what was a rapidly growing school.
 In 1913, the academy became an all-male institution and changed its name to Fork Union Military Academy.
-That same year, the Academy began receiving support from the Baptist General Association of Virginia, which has continued into the 21st century.
+That same year, the academy began receiving support from the Baptist General Association of Virginia, which has continued into the 21st century.
 FUMA is known for its One Subject Plan as well as Post Graduate Football team that has many NFL players and Heisman Trophy winners as alumni.